vitaminac/SpringTest/ReadMe.md

 * ## Remember
     * [Make Features Service Globally Available](https://angular-2-training-book.rangle.io/handout/modules/feature-modules.html)
+    * Create GIT branch for new feature and pull request for merge
     * Write TODO
     * Javadoc in and only in abstract method
     * @JsonIgnore in Relation column